 I understand that it can feel scary to reach out to someone for help.
 My strong intention is to make the process feel safe and welcoming all along the way.

-*Also if you’d feel more comfortable working with a woman to overcome shy bladder, my wife is a therapist as well and is available to work with you if you prefer.
+*Also if you’d feel more comfortable working with a woman to overcome shy bladder, my wife is a coach and is available to work with you if you prefer.
 Feel free to just mention this when you reach out.

-To ask questions or to schedule a free 30 minute Zoom consultation, please fill out the form below:
+To schedule a free 30 minute Zoom consultation, please fill out the form below: